danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

+This makes it possible to create app and view specific enums that contain your app's toast logic, which makes your presenting views easier to manage.

 ## New sheet modifier

-Since `SheetContext` handles all state for us, we can now implement a new `sheet` modifier for presenting sheets:
+In `SwiftUI`, you present sheets by adding modifiers to the presenting view.
+With the new `SheetContext` managing our state, we can create a new `sheet` modifier:

 ```swift
 public extension View {